 Or have a pair of shorts and a shirt handy in case you are approaching folks who look unfriendly.

 Remember, the norm on a hiking trail is clothing.
-YOU are the one bucking the rules!

 7. Plan hikes when the trails are most likely to be thinly populated.
 If you're near an urban area, that would most likely be during early morning on week days.